-Ms. Sarsynski is a senior executive with Massachusetts Mutual Life Insurance Company ("MassMutual") and brings to the Board a strong background in managing large organizations, corporate finance, human resources and corporate communications.
+Ms. Sarsynski was a senior executive with MassMutual and brings to the Board a strong background in managing large organizations, corporate finance, human resources and corporate communications.
 In addition to her experience at MassMutual, Ms. Sarsynski held senior management roles at Aetna overseeing segments of its investment division and leading its corporate finance department.
 Her corporate finance activities included rating agency management, banking relationships, capital allocation and currency hedging.
 Ms. Sarsynski's extensive experience enhances the Board's ability to manage and direct the Company's business.